OpenCHAMI/openchami.org/content/blog/auth-comms/index.md

 And that's all there is to it!
 There's still some cleaning up to do and improvements to be made to the code presented above, but this gets the job done.
 Keep in mind that it should not be necessary to have to create and authorize another client to receive another token after each one expires unless you unregister it.
 Also, it may be a good idea to control when the microservice is requesting a new token such as before making a request and receiving a 401 response.
 Anyways, these are just some of the considerations to think about and maybe cover in a future post.

 If you're interested in using cloud-like design patterns for the next generation of HPC System Management, we'd love to hear from you.
-You can reach us through our [public Slack instance](https://openchami.org/slack) or [Github](https://github.com/openchami).
+You can reach us through our [Slack](https://openchami.org/slack) or [GitHub](https://github.com/OpenCHAMI).

+{{< blog-cta >}}